-The individualism of Peshischa finds expression in the concept that every Jew has his own method of divine worship, which derives from the “root of his soul” [shoresh nishmato].
-Thus he must aspire to perform his divine worship from the depths of his soul, and not imitate that of his fellows.
-In the more hyperbolic formulations of this concept, R. Bunem of Peshischa states that the tzaddik does not demonstrate his own method of divine worship to the hasid, but rather assists him in finding his own method of worship.
-If a certain individual worships God with love while his fellow worships God in awe, or if one emphasizes a certain mitzvah and the other emphasizes a different one – each of these methods is acceptable, as long as the person does it from his inner soul.
+The individualism of Peshischa is expressed by the concept that every Jew has his own method of divine worship, which derives from the “root of his soul” [shoresh nishmato].
+Thus, every Jew must aspire to perform his divine worship from the depths of his soul, and not imitate the worship of others.
+In the more hyperbolic formulations of this concept, R. Bunem of Peshischa states that the tzaddik does not demonstrate his own method of divine worship to the hasid, but rather assists him in finding his own method.
+One individual may worship God with love another with awe, one may place emphasis on one mitzvah and another on a different one – all of these methods are acceptable, as long as the person does it from his inner soul.
 Rosen views this stance as a call for “authenticity” in the existential sense of the word.
-A similar approach appears in several sayings of R. Menachem Mendel of Kosov, but In his view, this position is unique to the tzaddikim.
+A similar approach appears in several sayings of R. Menachem Mendel of Kosov.
+In his view, however, this religious pluralism is unique to the tzaddikim.
 In a homily delivered on Tu b’Av 5581, R. Menachem Mendel explains the following statement by R. Eleazar: “In the future, the Holy One, blessed be He, will dance with the tzaddikim, and He will sit among them in the Garden of Eden.”

 Every tzaddik is constantly exerting himself on a certain characteristic or level in his divine worship that he wishes to achieve, or on an aspect of awe or love or repentance, according to his ability.
 Each one works to bring to fruition that characteristic which his heart wishes to attain.
 Each works on that specific feature for the Holy One, blessed be He.
 No two people in the world are alike.
 One exerts more effort in prayer, while another labors more on Torah, as appropriate.
 In the World to Come, the Holy One will dance with the tzaddikim, creating a circle that unites all facets of divine worship: awe and love, Torah, repentance, prayer.
 In truth, God Himself performs all of these methods: He prays, He dons tefillin.
 Everything is present in God, because He includes all that is good and holy.

-In Ahavat Shalom, R. Menachem Mendel writes in a similar vein in his commentary on the biblical verse “Ve-Ya’akov halach le-darkho” [“And Jacob went on his way”]:
+In Ahavat Shalom, R. Menachem Mendel writes in a similar vein, commenting on the biblical verse: “And Jacob went on his way.”